protect_from_forgery is not quite class-wise

 Michael Koziarski July 8th, 2008 @ 07:35 PM

-- → Assigned user changed from to Michael Koziarski
+- Assigned user set to Michael Koziarski

 This looks ok but needs tests.